hliulab/wsi2recurrence/README.md

-# Source code and data for [paper](https://www.biorxiv.org/content/10.1101/2023.04.13.536813v1)
-## Weakly supervised contrastive learning infers molecular subtypes and recurrence risk of breast cancer from pathology images
+# Weakly supervised contrastive learning infers molecular subtypes and recurrence risk of breast cancer from pathology images

-It is a multi-stage model.
-Firstly, [adversarial contrastive learning](https://arxiv.org/abs/2011.08435) is used to unsupervised extract tile-level features, then the attention-pooling is used to aggregate tile-level features into slide-level features, and finally it is used in the downstream tasks,including tumor diagnosis, gene expression level prediction, molecular typing, recurrence, and drug response prediction, as well as a prognostic risk score.
+Firstly, [adversarial contrastive learning](https://arxiv.org/abs/2011.08435) is used to train a encoder to extract tile-level features, and then the attentive pooling is used to aggregate tile features to build the slide features.
+The slide feature is used in various downstream tasks, including tumor diagnosis, gene expression level prediction, molecular subtyping, recurrence risk prediction, and drug response prediction.
 ![avatar](framework.jpg)

 ## Segmentation and tiling